KILTprotocol/spec-ext-credential-api/readme.md

 } as InjectedWindowProvider;
 ```

-The extension must perform following tasks in `startSession`:
+The extension must perform the following tasks in `startSession`:
 - follow steps in Well Known DID Configuration to confirm that the `dAppIdentity` is controlled by the same entity
   as the page origin
 - generate a temporary keypair for the encryption of messages of current session